a-project-x/Prompt-Library-/Marketing and Copywriting/Cold_Email_Sniper.md

-PACT Outreach Framework
+The Cold Email Sniper

 Overview

-A cold email system designed to create personalized B2B outreach without generic introductions, fake compliments, or corporate filler language.
+A B2B outreach system designed to generate personalized cold emails that avoid generic introductions and focus on relevance, proof, and action.

-PACT stands for:

-Problem

-Authority

-Call-out

-Transition

-The framework focuses on identifying a real business problem, demonstrating credibility, and presenting a low-friction next step.